We went to test out the Leavenworth Adventure Park on their opening weekend, and hereās what my kid-testers want other kids to know:

 Plan ahead: Avoid disappointment

 How is the new attraction faring?
-Well, let the numbers speak for themselves.
-Thursday (opening day), Friday, Saturday and Sunday were all sold out.
-There are a very limited number of walk-in tickets available.
+It gets busy during the weekends, and there are a very limited number of walk-in tickets available.
 We highly recommend making an online advance reservation so you donāt show up disappointed.
-We met a family who drove all the way from Kirklandā¦ only to find that the alpine coaster was sold out.
+We met a family who drove all the way from Kirkland⦠only to find that the alpine coaster was sold out.
 (Also, advance tickets save you a few bucks.)

 Parking is free in the adjacent lot, but itās tight.
 If youāre staying in town, consider walking over instead.